NWU-NISL-Fuzzing/upbeat/AE.md

 If no anomalies are detected, the test case proceeds to differential testing, where results are stored in table `differentialResult_sim`.

-Users can also execute these two steps separately by running the following command:
+Alternatively, users can also execute these two steps separately by running the following command:

 ```
 python language_level_testing.py